Woodside Cotton Mill Village Historic District

 The village contains 343 surviving mill houses, a cotton waste house, a mill office building, a recreation building, two churches, a baseball park, and a pasture/common garden area.

 The mill and mill village were listed on the National Register of Historic Places in 1987.
 Several plans to convert the empty mill to apartments, senior housing, or artist studios have not been achieved due to lack of financing.
+In 2021, Woodside Mill was converted into loft-style apartments, opening as The Lofts at Woodside Mill.

 Photographs of the mill, village, and community can be viewed in the Greenville County Library System digital collections.